 If you are interested in a clinical trial, ask your Oncologist.
-They can recommend a trial that is best for you.
+They work closely with the clinical trials team at Grand River Regional Cancer Centre to see if a trial is right for you.

 For more information or a list of Canadian clinical trials visit: